Douglas R. MacFarlane

 Douglas Robert MacFarlane is an Australian chemist, author and researcher.
-He is known for his contributions to the discovery and development of ionic liquids and the development of a sustainable method of synthesizing ammonia.
+He is known for his contributions to the development of ionic liquids and the development of a sustainable method of synthesizing ammonia.

 Education and career

 MacFarlane graduated with a Bachelor of Science (Hons), First Class in Chemistry and a Bachelor of Arts in 1979 from Victoria University of Wellington.
 He did his doctoral research under the supervision of Professor C. Austen Angell at Purdue University, graduating Ph.D. in 1982.
 He returned to Victoria University of Wellington to carry out postdoctoral research in December 1982.

 In late 1983, he joined Monash University's School of Chemistry as a Lecturer; he was appointed Professor of Chemistry in 1995 and a Sir John Monash Distinguished Professor in 2019.
 MacFarlane is also an Honorary Professor of Queens University Belfast.

-He has made substantial contributions to the discovery and development of Ionic Liquids, and he was co-author with Professor Jennifer Pringle and Dr Mega Kar of the textbook "Fundamentals of Ionic Liquids: From Chemistry to Applications".
+He has made substantial contributions to the development of ionic liquids, and he was co-author with Jennifer Pringle and Mega Kar of the textbook Fundamentals of Ionic Liquids: From Chemistry to Applications.

 In 2021 MacFarlane co-founded, with co-worker A/Prof Alexandr Simonov, spin-out company Jupiter Ionics Pty/Ltd to scale up the green ammonia synthesis technology that their group has discovered.